chip-js/chip-js.github.io/docs/observations-js/computed.md

 allows you to use robust JavaScript expressions in your computed properties.
 It also allows you to use any data you want without requiring special getters and setters or a custom model.

 The `observations.sync()` method is what you mostly want to use.
-It will queue up a data-sync to be run just before the next screen render (using `requestAnimationFrame`).
-You can call this multiple times before the next screen render and it will only run the sync once.
+It will queue up a data-sync to be run just after the current microtask (using `Promise.resolve()`).
+You can call this multiple times during the current microtask and it will only run the sync once.
 It is very performant.

 Example: